DianeD/uno/README.md

    ```

 ### Set up the ngrok proxy
-You must have a public HTTPS endpoint to create a subscription and receive notifications from Microsoft Graph.
+You must expose a public HTTPS endpoint to create a subscription and receive notifications from Microsoft Graph.
 While testing, you can use ngrok to temporarily allow messages from Microsoft Graph to tunnel to your local port.
 This makes it easier to test and debug webhooks.
 To learn more about using ngrok, see the [ngrok website](https://ngrok.com/).

-You'll use the HTTPS Forwarding URL that ngrok provides in your endpoint.
 To configure the proxy, you need the HTTP port number for your project.

 1. In Visual Studio, in Solution Explorer, select the **GraphWebhooks** project.